 I finally did figure it out at 18, after some long reflection and a deep infatuation with Grey's Anatomy's bi badass, Dr. Callie Torres.
 Between Sara Ramirez's fantastic portrayal as a bisexual woman who refuses to adhere to any stereotype or preconceived notion and my own doubts and questions about the stigmas, I was able to come to one monumental conclusion: being bi doesn't mean anything about my personality.
 It doesn't mean I'm slutty or more likely to cheat or greedy or anything else.
 It just means I'm bi.
 That's it.
 Period.

 It was then I began to see that we need to destroy these stigmas.
 We need to share our stories and build bonds with each other.
 We need to have more open minds.
 We need to question the idea of "that's just how it is".
 We need to continue the trend of positive bisexual representation on TV.
 We need to encourage writers who make jokes at our expense — jokes that reinforce the same crappy stereotypes built on the stigma— to rethink their concept of "funny".

 It's an odd thing to say — that I used to discriminate against other bi folks.
 But I did.
-I didn't think bisexuality was sound or valid.
+I didn't think bisexuality was legit.
 That's how I was taught.
 And I was taught wrong.
 It's my hope that in sharing this regrettable part of my past that I can expose these false teachings and encourage those who may have been taught the same to reevaluate and advocate for better.
 For themselves and for bi youth all over the world.